HerrMotz/bachelor-thesis/publication/main.typ

 Writing SPARQL queries is pretty straight-forward: The wanted structure is expressed in terms of the query language, and the unknown parts are replaced by variables.
 Say the user wants to know which universities Goethe went to.
 The matching query would look like @example:goethe_query.
 IRIs are enclosed within angle brackets.
-#figure(caption: "A SPARQL query to determine which educational institutions Goethe visited.",
+#figure(caption: [A SPARQL query to determine which educational institutions Goethe visited.
+Currently, the valid results are `wd:Q154804` (University of Leipzig) and `wd:Q157575` (University of Strasbourg)],
   ```HTML
   PREFIX wd: <http://www.wikidata.org/entity/> # for brevity
   PREFIX wdt: <http://www.wikidata.org/prop/direct/> # for brevity